AMReX-Fusion/Furnace/Docs/source/getting_started.rst

    .. note::

       By default, you will be on the ``main`` branch of the source.
-      Development on Castro (and its primary dependencies, AMReX and Microphysics) is done in the ``development`` branch, so you should work there if you want the latest source::
+      Development on Furnace (and its primary dependencies, AMReX and Microphysics) is done in the ``development`` branch, so you should work there if you want the latest source::

         git checkout development

-      The Castro team runs nightly regression testing on the ``development`` branch, so bugs are usually found and fixed relatively quickly, but it is generally less stable than staying on the ``main`` branch.
+      The Furnace team runs nightly regression testing on the ``development`` branch, so bugs are usually found and fixed relatively quickly, but it is generally less stable than staying on the ``main`` branch.

 #.
-We recommend setting the ``CASTRO_HOME`` environment
+We recommend setting the ``FURNACE_HOME`` environment
-   variable to point to the path name where you have put Castro.
+   variable to point to the path name where you have put Furnace.
    Add the following to your ``.bashrc``::

-       export CASTRO_HOME="/path/to/Castro/"
+       export FURNACE_HOME="/path/to/Furnace/"

    (or use the analogous form for a different shell).